The official blog of the Lung Institute.

 “We’re years and years away from being able to engineer a lung,” said Dr. Coleman.
 “To work from scratch, trying to create a human lung, might be decades off, even centuries.
 But, in the meantime, we will continue to try to improve our ability to utilize local or systemic cell implantation techniques, to try and utilize Organ-In-A-Dish technology to create functional lung segments that could be grafted into damaged lungs and follow the progress of the decellularization of a donor lung project, which holds more promise today.”

 Cellular therapy and regenerative medicine hold great promise in addressing chronic pulmonary conditions.
-If you or a loved one are interested in learning more about how stem cell therapy may be able to slow the progression of pulmonary conditions, contact us today for more information.
+If you or a loved one are interested in learning more about how cellular therapy may be able to slow the progression of pulmonary conditions, contact us today for more information.